nautes-labs/website/src/en/guide/user-guide/product.md

 Before starting this section, please ensure that you have read the [Main Process](main-process.md) section to understand the main process and related terminology for deploying applications in Nautes.

 A product corresponds to a software system, which includes teams, projects, environments, code repositories, artifact repositories, and runtimes.
-A product can be authorized by the Tenant Manager for use on specified Kubernetes clusters.
+The tenant manager can authorize the product to use designated Kubernetes clusters.

 When using GitLab as a product provider, each product corresponds to a single GitLab Group.
 Nautes will maintain a repository with a fixed name (defaulted to `default.project`) under that Group to store the product metadata.
-At the same time, Nautes will leverage the GitLab permission model to manage user access to different product data.
+Nautes will leverage the GitLab permission model to manage user access to different product data.

 Support both [Command Line](deploy-an-application.md#prepare-runtime-environment) and API for maintaining products.